Parents’ top 5 questions about cell phones for kids

 There are two types of privacy protection—the kind that can be set or installed on a phone, and the kind that develops as part of a person’s general awareness.

 Privacy settings in apps and on phones can provide control over use of your child’s data, and parental controls can give you more control or oversight over his or her phone activities.
 Locking a phone reduces the risk of it being used by someone to impersonate the phone’s owner or bully others.

-The second kind—learning how to protect the privacy of you and your friends—is just as important because the information users post and share with their smartphones has just as much impact on privacy as settings and other tech safeguards.
-Helping our kids share information carefully, showing respect for themselves and others, spells real protection of both privacy and well-being.
-It helps to be up front with your kids about the measures you take and together learn what rules and tools best keep their phone use positive and constructive.
+The second kind—learning how to protect the privacy of you and your friends—is just as important because the information users post and share with their smartphones has just as much of an impact on privacy as settings and other tech safeguards.
+Helping our kids share information carefully by showing respect for themselves and others results in real protection of both privacy and well-being.
+It helps to be up front with your kids about the measures you take, and you can learn together what rules and tools best keep their phone use positive and constructive.

 4. How can I make sure my child only uses apps that are safe and appropriate?

 The best way to ensure that your kids are using safe and appropriate apps is to talk with them about each app they use or want to use and do a little research to make sure it’s appropriate.
 You can look at reviews in the mobile app stores, search the Web for information about an app or talk with friends who have used it.

 You can also have a rule that no app gets downloaded without a parent’s permission—or use parental controls to put app downloading behind a password so your child can only perform downloads with your help.
 Verizon Smart Family allows you to set content filters and even pause internet access, if needed.